Minchinhampton Travel and Tourist Information Guide

 Place to Visit from here

-Minchinhampton is surrounded by common land high above the Chalford valley.
 A long narrow street bordered by stone cottages leads to a compact centre clustered around a pillared market-house built in the 17th-century and given to the town in 1919 by the Lord of the Manor.

 Holy Trinity church is cruciform and has a distinctive truncated spire, part of which was demolished in 1563 because it was too heavy for the supporting arches.
 Although there has been a church here since Norman times, the oldest remaining parts of the present church are the 14th-century transepts and tower.

-The National Trust bought Minchinhampton Common before the secon world war in order to control quarrying.
+The National Trust bought Minchinhampton Common before the second world war in order to control quarrying.
 Together with Rodborough Common it covers nearly 1000 acres of high open grassland and woods.
 It is bordered by a small group of weavers cottages and other more modern houses.

 The common is pockmarked with a variety of earthworks from Neolithic barrows and old quarries to modern day golf bunkers.

-Places of Interest
+Places of Interest nearby

 Ruskin Mill - Arts and Crafts centre where local specialists also train young people from all parts of the Country.